Disciplinary Hearings at USF

 Accepting Responsibility for a Violation of the Student Code of Conduct

-The letter contains a description of assignments that must be completed, the names of the individuals you need to contact, and the deadlines for completing the sanctions.
+The letter contains a description of assignments that must be completed, the names of the individuals you must contact, and the deadlines for completing the sanctions.

 Selecting a Formal Hearing